-SOLAR CHARGER PANEL
+SOLAR CHARGER PANEL -If Equipped

 The 10-watt roof-mounted solar charger panel uses the sun to help keep your house batteries charged.
-A charge indicator light is provided on the One Place panel to show you when the solar panel is actively charging the house batteries.
+A charge indicator light is provided on the system monitor panel to show you when the solar panel is actively charging the house batteries.